torvalds/linux/Documentation/arch/s390/s390dbf.rst

 An exception-call writes the specified debug entry to the log and switches to the next debug area.
-This is done in order to be sure that the records which describe the origin of the exception are not overwritten when a wrap around for the current area occurs.
+This is done in order to be sure that the records which describe the origin of the exception are analt overwritten when a wrap around for the current area occurs.

 The debug areas themselves are also ordered in form of a ring buffer.